Brennen-Hill/Brennen-Hill.github.io/_projects/Assembly.md

   - **Hardware-Software Co-Design:** Optimizing software for a specific, low-level hardware target.
   - **Systematic Research:** The ability to deconstruct and reverse-engineer a complex, undocumented "black box" system (the ISA) from first principles.

 These skills—architecting complex software, optimizing for novel hardware, and a rigorous, empirical research mindset—are precisely what is required to tackle the next generation of challenges in scalable, efficient, and accelerated artificial intelligence.
-I am eager to apply this "full-stack" perspective, from abstract models down to the binary, to a PhD in AI.